-Radio stations should commit to providing the following information, at minimum, to radio receivers to establish a consistent listener experience as radio competes head-on with streaming pure-plays, satellite radio and music collections:
+Radio stations should commit to providing the following information, at minimum, to radio receivers to establish a consistent listener experience as radio competes directly with streaming pure-plays, satellite radio and music collections:

 - 1. Station brand name or station call letters; - 2.
-Station program type ("PTY") identification ("Rock," "Country," "Sports," "Pop," etc.); - 3.
-Title of song being aired or talk program airing; - 4.
-Name of artist performing or talk program host or quest; - 5.
-Album, commercial art or station logos (when available, FM HD Radio only) - 6.
+Station PI code (FM stations only); - 3.
+Station program type ("PTY") identification ("Rock," "Country," "Sports," "Pop," etc.); - 4.
+Title of song playing or talk program airing; - 5.
+Name of artist performing or talk program host or guest; - 6.
+Album, commercial art or station logos (when available, for hybrid radios and AM and FM HD Radio signals); and - 7.
 Data for the RT field.

-Typically, items 1 and 2 are accomplished by a one-time setup, which occurs when the RDS encoder or HD Radio transmitters are initially deployed.
+Typically, items 1 through 3 are accomplished by a one-time setup which occurs when the RDS encoder or HD Radio transmitters are initially deployed.
 For some stations, the program type may change according to daypart and in those instances this information would be expected to change accordingly.

-Items 3 and 4 are typically delivered as an output from a radio station's automation or digital playback system.
+Items 4 and 5 are typically delivered as an output from a radio station's automation or digital playback system.
 Item 5 can either come from the station's automation system or a software- or hardware-based data service like Quu2Go or Arctic Palm/DTS Connected Radio.

-For item 6 there is a function that requires an initial setup when installed.
+For item 7 there is a function that requires an initial setup when installed.
 The engineer in conjunction with the programming department needs to setup in the middleware precisely which text from the automation system will be sent to the RT field.
-The middleware assembles the data, some fixed and other as inputs from the automation and metadata/image services.
+The middleware assembles the data, some fixed and others as inputs from the automation and metadata/image services.
 The RT field can contain song, artist, station slogans, web address, etc. In HD Radio, this field is called PSD.
 As for RT, PSD is setup in the middleware and is assembled from information from the station's automation system and metadata/image services.

 Information residing in the station's automation service is most vulnerable to errors and omissions that could result in a poor visual experience in the automotive dash.
-To create the highest level of standardization, a broadcaster will need to involve the programming department to review the active on-air library, as in most stations this function is not typically handled by the engineering department.
+To create the highest level of standardization, a broadcaster will need to involve the programming department to review the active on-air library, as this function is not typically handled by the engineering department at most stations.
 Additionally, it is recommended that the station employ a software data service to correct errors in the data contained in the automation system and to provide a consistent data presentation.